Brandon Crawford Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.

-- The Braves have a 3.84 team ERA that ranks fifth across all MLB pitching staffs.
+- The Braves have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to allow 125 home runs (one per game), the third-fewest in the league.
+- The Braves allow the third-fewest home runs in baseball (125 total, one per game).

+- Chirinos (5-5 with a 5.22 ERA and 49 strikeouts in 81 2/3 innings pitched) makes the start for the Braves, his ninth of the season.

 © 2023 Data Skrive.
 All rights reserved.